KestronProgramming/Stewbot/DB.md

 userBy.+\(.+\.guild

 Warn when guild object or guild user is provided to on obj functions, maybe warn in beta when ID seems like a guild ID or not?

+Make sure all onmessage listeners use cmd.author instead of cmd.user